SonyCSLParis/web-services/README.md

       Search all the tokens that more likely follow a token-1 in Datamuse

-    * (request-datamuse :frequent-follow "drink" :start-by "w*") Search  all the tokens that more likely follow a word-1 and start by a particular letter in Datamuse.
+    * (request-datamuse :frequent-follow "drink" :start-by "w*") Search for all the tokens that more likely follow a word-1 and start with a particular letter in Datamuse.

 ### 2. Open access APIs related to a certain area: